Nourishing Face Oil Offer | Buy 2 - Get 20% Off | No Code Needed | Ends 12/15/24

 The FDA (Food and Drug Administration):

-Has the authority to regulate cosmetics but doesn't pre-approve ingredients like with drugs.
-And, unlike other countries, the United States hasn’t revised their banned ingredients list in over 60 years.
+This United States government agency has the authority to regulate cosmetics but doesn't pre-approve ingredients like with drugs.
+And, unlike other countries, the US hasn’t revised their banned ingredients list in over 60 years.

-After years of pressure, the FDA recently announced a new regulation called MOCRA (Modernization of Cosmetics Regulations Act) which is meant to help keep consumers safe but many feel that this isn’t enough as it isn’t asking manufacturers to eliminate harmful ingredients, or prove that products are safe before hitting the shelves.
+After years of pressure, the FDA recently announced a new regulation called MOCRA (Modernization of Cosmetics Regulations Act) which is meant to help keep consumers safe.
+However, many feel that this isn’t enough since it isn’t asking manufacturers to eliminate harmful ingredients, or prove that products are safe before hitting the shelves.
+The long-awaited, historic legislation gives the FDA additional tools to ensure the safety of cosmetics and to protect public health.
+MoCRA also brings the FDA’s oversight of the beauty and personal care sector more in line with other categories the Agency regulates and contributes to global regulatory alignment.

 This groundbreaking law restricts specific chemicals in personal care products sold in California.
 In addition, products containing ingredients on the ‘harmful’ list must be reported to the state via the brand/company selling the product.
 Unfortunately these products don’t have to report the harmful ingredients on their labels so there’s still a lot of work to be done by the consumer to make sure the products they’re buying are safe.